hanernlee/toy-robot-practice/readme.md

 The application is a simulation of a toy robot moving on a square tabletop of dimension 5 x 5 units with no other obstructions on the table surface.

 ## Installation
 Please note that you must have at least Ruby version 2.3.0 to run this app.
-Clone or Download this repository and cd into the directory and then run the below command in terminal.
+Clone or Download this repository and `$ cd` into the directory and then run the below command in terminal.
   ```
   $ bundle install
   ```